sevonj/ipodresearch/readme.md

 # iPod 4G
-PP5020 SoC contains 2 arm cores: CPU and COP.
+PP5020 SoC contains 2 ARM7TDMI cores: CPU and COP.
-Specifically ARM7TDMI.
 Note that ARM7 is not the same as ARMv7.
 It is ARMv4.
 SoC components:
 - CPU
 - COP